 “I have been focused on behavioral health and science since my days as a graduate student here at FSU in the early 1990’s,” Flynn said.
 “I have been so fortunate to have opportunities to study, teach and treat behavioral health-related issues since that time and, in the past 15 years, to have been given the chance to serve in leadership positions to help make an impact.”

-Flynn, who completed her doctorate in clinical psychology at FSU in 1996, has served as the department’s vice chair since 2018 as the plan for her to succeed retiring Chair Les Beitsch was put into place.
+Flynn, who completed her doctorate in clinical psychology at FSU in 1996, has served as the department’s vice chair since 2018, and as interim chair since January.
 Prior to that, she served as the department’s vice chair for research, and devoted a considerable amount of her time to development of FSU BehavioralHealth at Apalachee Center, which opened in the summer of 2020.

 “Dr. Flynn has made numerous contributions to our educational and research programs,” College of Medicine Dean John P. Fogarty said.
 “She is an outstanding clinician, teacher, and role model for students and is highly respected within her faculty, the university, and the community.
 I have every confidence that she has the background and skills for this role.”

 FSU BehavioralHealth at Apalachee Center is the clinical arm of the FSU Mood and Anxiety Center of Excellence – a member of the National Network of Depression Centers (NNDC).
 Flynn developed and directs the FSU Center for Behavioral Health Integration (including the mood and anxiety center) and led the effort resulting in Florida State attaining membership in the NNDC.